lengjingzju/cbuild-ng/README.md

 * CXXFLAGS: Sets the global compilation flags for C++ (standard)
 * AFLAGS: Sets the global assembly flags (standard)
 * LDFLAGS: Sets the global link flags (standard)
+* IMAKE_CPFLAGS: Passes the global compilation flags for C and C++ from make or environment
+* IMAKE_LDFLAGS: Passes the global link flags from make or environment

 ### Configuration Template inc.conf.mk